 - The particle に is like the directional “to” in English.
 “He went to the store” becomes 彼は店に行った (かれは みせにいった).

 - The particle から is a directional indicator, “from.”
 “He came from the store” becomes 彼は店から来た (かれは みせからきた).

-In Japanese, however, you simply add the particle か to the end of any statement and it becomes a question.
-And, as with conjugation, particles simply need to be plugged into a sentence at the right place.
+In Japanese, however, you simply add the particle “か” to the end of any statement and it becomes a question.
+As with conjugation, particles simply need to be plugged into a sentence at the right place.
 There are no irregularities or hidden surprises.

-Hopefully you start to get the sense that Japanese is a very logical language.
-Once you understand how conjugation works, it’s simply a matter of practice and time before everything falls into place.
+Hopefully, you start to get the sense that Japanese is a very logical language.
+Once you understand how conjugation works, it’s simply a matter of practice before everything falls into place.

-Learning Japanese grammar as soon as possible can make your life much easier.
-And with grammar on your tool belt, you’ll see your language ability skyrocket!
+Learning Japanese grammar rules as soon as possible can make your life much easier.
+And with grammar on your tool belt, your language ability will skyrocket!